Dietary adherence is a strange one. While most people will say that sticking to your diet is just a matter of discipline, this isn’t the full story.

-Firstly, adherence to training is the easy part for most.
-They go to the gym, have a killer workout.
-Do their cardio, and hit some personal bests.
+Adherence to training is the easy part for most people (it is still challenging, but it is generally easier than adherence to the diet).
+They go to the gym, and have an awesome workout.
+They do their cardio, and hit some personal bests.
 They LOVE the gym.
-The act of going to the gym isn’t a chore but rather it is a pleasure, and while sure there are days when they would rather be doing something else or they don’t have a great session, but they still love the gym.
+The act of going to the gym isn’t a chore but rather it is a pleasure, and while sure there are days when they would rather be doing something else or they don’t have a great session, but they still love training.
 They have no problem getting the work done in the gym, and their adherence to their gym program is near 100%.

 But then that pesky diet, that’s where the trouble starts.
 Dietary adherence is far “harder” than adherence to training.
 While the barriers to the diet are generally the same barriers to training, we tend to find a way to get the gym work done and accept that “nobody’s perfect” when it comes to dieting.

-So we have literally been bred to enjoy eating and enjoy training, this makes training easy and dieting hard.
+We have been bred to enjoy eating and enjoy training, this makes training (relatively) easy and dieting hard.

 So to some extent, you can blame your biology, but that’s not the whole story.